Scanning Electron Microscopy

 How much does a Scanning Electron Microscope cost?

 ST Instruments offers a wide variety of solutions to make (sub-)nanometer details visible.
-SEM’s are available in a range of desktop SEMs to top-of-the-line systems with different beam emitters, and prices are completely dependent on the system configuration.
+SEM’s are available in a range of desktop SEMs to top-of-the-line systems with tungsten or field emission beam emitters, and prices are dependent on the system configuration.
+Reach out to us to find out the pricing on your preferred instrument.

 Applications for Scanning Electron Microscopy